 At locations where the city's Pedestrian Crossing Treatment Installation Guidelines guide staff to install a marked crosswalk, installing pedestrian signals or Rectangular Rapid Flashing Beacons (RRFBs) at locations with a lower number of vehicles and lower speed limit streets can reduce this crash type.
 This would require an update to the city's Pedestrian Crossing Treatment Installation Guidelines, and specifically the criteria for crossing treatments in Table 1, Figure 2a, and Figure 2b.
-Subsequent to updating the Guidelines, existing pedestrian crossings should also be updated.
+The update to the Pedestrian Crossing Treatment Installation Guidelines should also address raised crosswalks.
+Subsequent to updating the Guidelines, existing pedestrian crossings should also be updated incrementally over time as funding and staff resources allow.